Jeff Teat: Early life and career

 Teat is the son of Maria and Dan Teat.
-Dan played fourteen seasons in NLL and is currently an assistant coach for Panther City Lacrosse Club.
-Teat attended The Hill Academy, playing five seasons of lacrosse there, as well as playing Junior A lacrosse for the Brampton Excelsiors, where he recorded 145 points in his final season, the most of any OJALL player since John Grant Jr.
+Dan played fourteen seasons in the NLL and is currently an assistant coach for Panther City Lacrosse Club.

+Teat attended The Hill Academy, playing five seasons of lacrosse there, as well as playing Junior A lacrosse for the Brampton Excelsiors, where he recorded 145 points during the regular season in his final season, the most of any OJALL player since John Grant Jr. Teat ended the season with 211 points, including the playoffs where Brampton got to the Ontario League semifinals.

 Collegiate career

 Teat arrived at Cornell in the fall of 2016 as the number one recruit in his class according to Inside Lacrosse.
 With the Big Red, Teat was a three time USILA All-American and two time Tewaaraton Award nominee, as well as graduating third all time in assists and points at Cornell despite his senior season being cut short due to the COVID-19 pandemic.

 NLL career

 Teat was selected first overall by the New York Riptide in the 2020 NLL Draft, although due to the pandemic, he would not make his debut until the 2022 season.
 During the 2022 season, Teat set a rookie record for assists and points as a rookie.
 He finished the season fourth in the league in total points, and second among rookies in loose balls, being named Rookie of the Year and second team all-NLL.

 Heading into the 2023 NLL season, Inside Lacrosse ranked Teat the #2 best forward in the NLL.

+Teat finished the 2023 season with 136 points, one shy of Dhane Smith's single season record, leading the league with 56 goals and finishing third with 80 assists.
+He finished third in MVP voting and was named first team all-NLL.

+Teat signed a two-year contract extension with the Riptide on July 18, 2023.

+The Riptide relocated to Ottawa and became the Ottawa Black Bears ahead of the 2024-25 season, and Teat was named the first captain in club history.